mrblasco/energy_save_home_work/02-households.md

 ![Infographic from the "Playing My Part" information campaign launched by the IEA and European Commission](Images/playingmypart-infographic.png){#playingmypart}

-According to [the Bruegel's Database of National Energy Response to the Energy Crisis](https://www.bruegel.org/dataset/national-energy-policy-responses-energy-crisis), several EU countries launched similar information campaigns with energy-saving tips and guidelines for households, including the ["One Step Lower" campaign](https://www.astettaalemmas.fi) in Finland, the "I Have an Impact" in Belgium, and the "Saving at Home" in Greece.
+According to [the Bruegel's Database of National Energy Response to the Energy Crisis](https://www.bruegel.org/dataset/national-energy-policy-responses-energy-crisis), several EU countries launched similar information campaigns with energy-saving tips and guidelines for households, including the ["One Step Lower" campaign](https://www.astettaalemmas.fi) in Finland, the "I Have an Impact" in Belgium, the "Saving at Home" in Greece, and ["Mission11"](https://mission11.at) in Austria.

 To accelerate energy-efficient investments, policymakers can use fiscal incentives to make people replace old electric appliances with energy-efficient new ones, renovate their buildings, or invest in alternative energy sources, such as solar panels.
 However, research shows that behavioural approaches complement these interventions and that economic incentives alone are insufficient in many cases [@jaffe1994energy] to convince people to change behaviour.